google/gvisor-website/content/docs/user_guide/filesystem.md

 ## Shared RootFS

-The root FS is where the image is extract and not expected to be modified externally.
-This allows for some optimizations to take place, like skipping checks to determine if a directory has changed since the last time it was cached.
+The root FS is where the image is extracted and is not expected to be modified from outside the sandbox.
+This allows for some optimizations to take place, like skipping checks to determine if a directory has changed since the last time it was cached, thus missing updates that may have happened.
 If you need to `docker cp` files inside the root FS, you may want to enable shared mode.
 Just be aware that file system access will be slower due to the extra checks that are required.

 > Note: External mounts are always shared.

-Add the following `runtimeArgs` to your Docker configuration (`/etc/docker/daemon.json`) and restart the Docker daemon:
+To use tmpfs overlay, add the following `runtimeArgs` to your Docker configuration (`/etc/docker/daemon.json`) and restart the Docker daemon:

 ```json